5 SCIENCE BASED REASONS TO TAKE A BREAK

-Life had handed me some challenging hurdles with parenting and teenagers last winter.
-I kept on holding the space and taking care of everyone, but truthfully, I really had little left for myself.
+Life had handed us some big challenges.
+I had to discover a whole new kind of parenting, that I was not ready for (or so I thought).
+All I could do is keep on holding the space and taking care of everyone, but truthfully, I really had little left for myself.

 I looked over my packing list multiple times this particular morning.
-I checked that I had my passport probably seven or eight times, made sure I had a couple important things in my carry on bag – journal, headphones, novel, essential oil, snacks, and of course my tooth brush (I like to brush on long flights).
+I checked that I had my passport probably seven or eight times (a habit I have), made sure I had a couple important things in my carry on bag – journal, headphones, novel, essential oil, snacks, and of course my tooth brush (I like to brush on long flights).

 I got all of my travel goodies to the front porch just in time for my ride to the airport.